Alstig/RandomNumber/README.md

 Go to [https://github.com/Alstig/RandomNumber/releases](https://github.com/Alstig/RandomNumber/releases) to get the latest release.

+Just download the RandomNumber.exe file, no installation needed.

 ## Donate

 If you feel like the app is helping you and you want do donate you can do so in the following ways: